-When your throat gets the telltale tickle of a sore throat coming on, you’ll first want to be sure it’s not a serious infection.
-Strep throat is usually accompanied by a fever (101 degrees F or higher) along with swollen and tender neck lymph nodes, and should be promptly tested and if positive, treated.
-Many sore throats, however, require only a little time and some rest to heal.
+When your throat gets the telltale tickle of soreness, you’ll first want to be sure it’s not a serious infection.
+Strep throat is usually accompanied by a fever (101 degrees F or higher) along with large, swollen and tender neck lymph nodes, and should be promptly tested – and if positive, treated.
+Many sore throats, especially those that are mild or come with sinus congestion, require only a little time and some rest to heal.
 The following remedies can help stave off and lessen the discomfort of sore throats:

 - Boost your immune system.
 Herbs such as echinacea can help keep your immune system running well.
 Begin taking as soon as you feel a problem coming on or have been around someone with an illness, and use until the soreness resolves.

 - Drink plenty of hot liquids.
 A good quality herbal or green tea sipped throughout the day can soothe a sore throat, as can hot water with lemon (which provides an additional vitamin C boost) and chicken soup, which has anti-inflammatory properties.
 Feel free to add some freshly chopped garlic as well for an added antiviral “kick.”